google/dfdewey/docs/usage.md

 dfDewey will have bulk_extractor decode base64 data, and decompress gzip / zip data by default.
 These can be disabled by adding the flags `--no_base64`, `--no_gzip`, and `--no_zip`.

+If an image has already been processed, you can opt to reparse and reindex the image (this will first delete the existing data) by adding the flags `--reparse` and `--reindex`.

+You can also delete the data for a given image from the datastores by adding the `--delete` flag.

 ## Searching